Stability conditions, cluster varieties, and Riemann-Hilbert problems from surfaces

 \subsection{Coordinates from ideal triangulations}

 Our next goal is to describe the cluster structure of the space $\mathscr{X}(\mathbb{S},\mathbb{M})$ following~\cite{FockGoncharov1}.
 To do this, it is convenient to take the universal cover of our surface.
 More precisely, we will equip the surface $\mathbb{S}'=\mathbb{S}\setminus\mathbb{M}$ with a complete, finite-area hyperbolic metric with totally geodesic boundary and consider its universal cover.
 In the chosen metric, the surface $\mathbb{S}'$ has a cusp at each of the deleted marked points, and its universal cover is a subset of the hyperbolic plane $\mathbb{H}$ with totally geodesic boundary.
 The cusps of the surface $\mathbb{S}'$ correspond to points on the boundary $\partial\mathbb{H}$ of~$\mathbb{H}$.
 The set of all such points is called the \emph{Farey set} and denoted $\mathcal{F}_\infty(\mathbb{S},\mathbb{M})$.
+As a cyclically ordered set, it is independent of the choice of hyperbolic metric.
 The action of $\pi_1(\mathbb{S}^*)$ by deck transformations on the universal cover gives rise to an action of $\pi_1(\mathbb{S}^*)$ on the Farey set.